Peshat: Talmudic usage

 The terms peshat and derash appear in various sources from the Talmudic period, though not with the same definitions used in later generations.

 Linguistically, the term peshat finds its root in the Biblical Hebrew term meaning "to flatten out," or "to extend."
 In the Talmudic Era, this definition was expanded to mean "to propound."
 Generally, in sources from this period, the peshat interpretation of a passage is "the teaching recognized by the public as obviously authoritative, since familiar and traditional," or "the usual accepted traditional meaning as it was generally taught."

 While Talmudic rabbis made interpretations whose method could be categorized (in modern terms) as peshat or drash, their use of the term peshat did not indicate any particular methodology.
 In fact, the Talmudic rabbis only practiced a single method of interpretation.
 When they labeled their interpretation "peshat", it is often actually what modern sources would categorize as derash, and many variant stories or texts use both peshat and derash to refer to the same interpretation.
 While some interpretation from this era meet the modern definition of peshat, the Talmudic rabbis themselves did not conceive of peshat as a distinct methodological category.

 From some sources, a distinction between the verbs pashat and lamad (למד, "to study") is apparent: pashat refers to thorough and intensive learning of a text, in contrast to the surface reading signified by lamad.
 In this understanding, peshat does not refer specifically to the literal meaning of a text, but rather to whatever meaning can be extracted from intensive study, and by extension to "the usual, accepted meaning [of a text] as it was generally taught".

-According to one understanding, peshat in early rabbinic sources is an synonym for verse (like mikra or katuv), i.e. "what is in the verse itself".
+According to one understanding, peshat in early rabbinic sources is a synonym for verse (like mikra or katuv), i.e. "what is in the verse itself".
 In some passages from the Talmudic era, peshat refers to the literal meaning of the words of the verse, as opposed to the interpretations or halakhic conclusions that should be drawn from the verse.
 This distinction does not equate to the modern distinction between peshat and drash, as (for example) if one verse were contradicted by another, the reconciliation of the verses would not be considered peshat by Talmudic standards (as it is not based solely on the verse in question), but might be considered peshat by modern standards.

 Often when defining peshat, a quote from the Shabbat tractate of Talmud is referenced, stating "a verse cannot be taken away from the meaning of its peshat" (אין מקרא יוצא מידי פשוטו).

 Mentions of peshat in the Talmud include: